MakeSchool-Tutorials/web-7-react-redux-tetris-app/P10-Actions-and-Reducers/content.md

 ---
-title: "React Redux Tetris - Actions"
+title: "React Redux Tetris - Actions and Reducers"
-slug: react-redux-tetris-actions
+slug: react-redux-tetris-actions-and-reducers
 ---

 The game will use Redux to store the state of the application.